 UNXD 130 CBL: Social Action is a 1-credit, community-based learning (CBL) course through CSJ.
 Students link a course in which they are enrolled with community-based service and social justice work through reflection.
 This course was previously known as the 4th Credit Option for Social Action.

 Intersections of Social Justice is an intensive 8-week online course for students doing community-based social justice work in June and July.
 Integrating course content with community-based work, students learn and immediately apply core theories and skills for social justice work.
 At the same time, students learn with each other through reflection-based learning activities and digital media.
 Intersections puts the "learning" in "experiential learning."
-Students may elect to enroll for 1, 2, or 3 credits total.
+Students may enroll for 1, 2, or 3 credits.

 MLK Curriculum Project: "Teach the Speech"

 CSJ supports Georgetown’s “Let Freedom Ring!”
-Initiative in celebration of Dr. Martin Luther King, Jr. through the cross-campus MLK Curriculum Project - “Teach the Speech" - in partnership with the Provost's Office.
+Initiative in celebration of Dr. Martin Luther King, Jr. through the cross-campus MLK Curriculum Project - “Teach the Speech" - in partnership with the Provost's Office and Center for New Designs in Learning and Scholarship.
 One of Dr. King's texts is spotlighted across campuses during the Spring semester.
 Faculty have integrated King’s speeches including “Letter from a Birmingham Jail,” “The Other America,” and "Beyond Vietnam" into their diverse curricula across five campuses.
 CSJ creates supplementary resources to assist faculty in weaving these texts into their courses.
 For more information and resources on this project, contact CSJ's Executive Director, Dr. Andria Wisler.

 Social Justice Curriculum Infusion